ninon-io/ninon-io.github.io/_pages/teaching_pd.md

 ### Set up

 During this course, you will make sounds (even music?) using Pure Data.
 It is therefore mandatory to have a **personal computer and headphones**.
-It is also recommended that you have **a mouse** as patching with a trackpad can quickly become tricky.
+It is also recommended to have **a mouse** as patching with a trackpad can quickly become tricky.
 If you don't have some of the equipment mentioned above, don't hesitate to send me an email, I will then bring you additional equipment.

 Please, do not forget your headphones !